 Reasonable interest rate

-The IRS requires the interest rate used for 72(t) payments to be less than or equal to 120% of the federal mid-term rate for either of the two months immediately preceding the month in which the distribution begins.
-Recent applicable annual 120% federal mid-term rates are: 0.47% for November 2020, 0.58% for December 2020 and 0.62% for January 2021.
+The IRS requires the interest rate used for 72(t) payments to be the greater of 5% or less than or equal to 120% of the federal mid-term rate for either of the two months immediately preceding the month in which the distribution begins.
+Recent applicable annual 120% federal mid-term rates are: 5.79% for December 2023, 5.25% for January 2024 and 4.79% for February 2024.

 Life expectancy tables